StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/fields/get_fields_by_app/copy.md

 This endpoint returns a [paged](#pagination) collection of [fields](#fields) for the given app.

+## Path Parameters

+{% table %}

+- Property Name
+- Data Type
+- Description

+---

+- appId
+- `number`
+- The id of the app to retrieve fields for.

+{% /table %}

 ## Query Parameters

 **Note:** [Pagination](#pagination) query parameters can be used to control the number of fields returned in the response.